 We invite you to peruse the list we have gathered – and to send us titles of your favorites.
 Some on this list are especially appropriate for group study, and we have noted that.

 As you read, give yourself time to digest and think about what the author has to say.
 And feel free to argue with the author; none of us has the exact same experiences.
-Some on this list bring in a Buddhist perspective, and some may stretch your personal understanding of Christianity.
-We think that’s a good thing.

 Our Book List – A Starting Point